oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

 The latest version of the terraform-oci-provider can be downloaded using `terraform init` or by going to https://releases.hashicorp.com/terraform-provider-oci/

-### Prerequisites
+### Authentication
 To discover resources in your compartment, the terraform-oci-provider will need authentication information about the user, tenancy, and region with which to discover the resources.
 It is recommended to specify a user that has access to inspect and read the resources to discover.

-By default, the user authentication information is retrieved from a configuration file.
-For details on setting this up, see [SDK and CLI configuration file](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/sdkconfig.htm)
+Resource discovery supports API Key based authentication and Instance Principal based authentication.

-In the absence of a configuration file, the authentication information can also be specified using the following environment variables:
+The authentication information can be specified using the following environment variables:

 ```
 export TF_VAR_tenancy_ocid=<value>